kamil467/fonte-new-sb1-bbmng3vb/README.md

 - Use React Query for caching data

 currently disabled due to performance issues, enable for better performance and reduced data fetching.
 10 mins cache time.

+#

+Header and Footer :
+  - Pass data from header to footer.
+  - When user changes the region on top , the footer should display the content specific to the region. (map, addressm, links, contact details)

+ Maps:

+  - Global : The map should display all regions.
+  - Region:  map only display the selected region.